DrChrisLevy/fast-ai-course-sd/notes/Lesson10.md

 - Try implementing negative prompts, image2image, i.e. one of the tricks without using the HF PipeLIne class to do it but just using the building  blocks of the 3 main models (Unet, CLIP, VAE) and the schedulers and the diffusion loop etc.
 - Go over itertools sttuff i.e. `list(iter(lambda: list(islice(it, 28)), []))`
 - go over the first matrix mult notebook that Jeremy started today.
-- I want to clone the course repo and play with the code.
-So I may want to add my own notes and things.
-But then the main repo will keep being updated.
-Should we fork it?
-Are we going to be using nb-dev?